Foundation Diet and Health

 You can get a sweet, delicious crunchy treat by dusting moistened ground ivy leaves with cocoa and icing sugar and drying them slowly in the oven (for raw food, set the oven to 40 °C or use a dehydrator).
 1 Or you can dip the fresh leaves in melted dark chocolate and let them dry.

 Warning for borage: Borage contains liver-toxic and carcinogenic pyrrolizidine alkaloids (PA), which is why the Federal Institute for Risk Assessment does not recommend its consumption.
-To be on the safe side, you can replace the borage here with a classic ingredient of the traditional Frankfurt green sauce ( cress , burnet or chives ) 16 or alternatively use lemon balm .
-You can find out more about the PA problem by clicking on the ingredient borage .
+To be on the safe side, you can replace the borage with a classic ingredient of the traditional Frankfurt green sauce ( cress, burnet or chives) or alternatively use lemon balm.
+You can find out more about the PA problem by clicking on the ingredient borage.

-Pour 1-2 teaspoons of dried or fresh ground ivy into 250 ml of boiling water and let the herbs steep for about 10 minutes.
-Drink one cup daily or twice daily as a treatment.
+Pour 250 ml of boiling water over 1-2 teaspoons of dried or fresh ground ivy and let the herbs steep for about 10 minutes.
+Drink one cup daily or twice daily as a cure.
 3,4

 Not only vegans or vegetarians should read this: